How to price your cakes….

 You can work out your overheads on a cake by cake basis if you feel more comfortable doing so, but it will take more time out of your day that you could have spent baking.
 So, if you find you take lots of similar orders with similarly priced flavours and levels of detail or decoration, it can be helpful to work out a ball park figure which can then be tailored to individual order specifics far more quickly than starting from the scratch.
 The trick is to only do this with comparable cakes, or you might end up under or over pricing them.

 STEP TWO: VALUE YOUR TIME

-This step is what so many cake bakers miss out, particularly if they are new to the game.
+This step is what so many cake bakers miss out on, particularly if they are new to the game.
 It can feel strange to put a financial value on your time and your skills, but you really need to in order to stay profitable.
-You’ve worked, trained and practiced hard to become the baker you are and your cakes should be valued accordingly.
+You’ve worked, trained, and practiced hard to become the baker you are and your cakes should be valued accordingly.